top of page

 The importance of recognizing and understanding the digital leisure activities of forcibly displaced populations, often overlooked in research focused on utility-driven ends, is crucial for creating meaningful humanitarian interventions and ensuring accurate narratives about these communities.

-Key words: Digital leisure, forced displaced, refugees, technology, participatory filmmaking.
+Key words: Digital leisure, forced displaced, refugees, technology, participatory filmmaking

 This project aims to advance theoretical understandings of power differentials that are embodied in the use of technologies to promote livelihoods and financial inclusion for refugees.
-It involves a combination of fieldwork observations, interviews and focus groups to examine technology adoption by Venezuelan women refugees and humanitarian actors in the context of a digital work programme in the city of Boa Vista (Brazil).
+It involves a combination of fieldwork observations, interviews and focus groups to examine technology adoption by Venezuelan women refugees and humanitarian actors in the context of a digital work program in the city of Boa Vista (Brazil).

-Key words: Digital work, Digital economy, Refugee livelihoods, Women refugees, Humanitarian agencies.
+Key words: Digital work, Digital economy, Refugee livelihoods, Women refugees, Humanitarian agencies

 The research project aims to analysis of counter-hegemonic narratives produced and shared in digital media by Haitian immigrants in Brazil during 2015 and 2017.
 The analysis demonstrates how these narratives evidence racism experienced by these immigrants residing in Brazil.